Coping With Epilepsy Austin Biofeedback and EEG Neurofeedback Center

 Wow, off the point here- sorry- but anyway, just realize that its a problem or condition that you have to live with and having someone there with you makes it easier.

 Sometimes I just wish I didn't have to deal with E personally, or see my Twin or friend have a seizure.
-But we have no choice and only thing we can do is take care of ourselves and eachother- go to neurologist appointments, take meds, eat right and get out and enjoy life.
+But we have no choice and only thing we can do is take care of ourselves and eachother- go to neuro appointments, take meds, eat right and get out and enjoy life.
 No point in staying in or limiting ourselves too much.

 Enjoy life, don't let Epilepsy stop you.